-Aides for showering and bathing include grab bars, long handled scrub brushes, hand-held shower heads, sliding tub and shower benches, and rolling shower chairs (Figure 4).
-Shower chairs and sliding tub benches should be purchased with a backrest high enough to support the head and with a seat belt.
-These features are needed in the later stages of the disease, when there is no longer good head and torso control when sitting.
+Aides for showering and bathing include grab bars, long handled scrub brushes, hand-held shower heads, sliding tub and shower benches and rolling shower chairs (Figure 4).
+Shower chairs and sliding tub benches should be purchased with a seat belt and a backrest high enough to support the head.
+These features are needed in the later stages of the disease when there is no longer sufficient head and torso control when sitting.